 Power Query is a data connection technology that allows users to import and transform data from various sources in Excel.
 It is especially useful when dealing with large datasets or disparate data sources.
 Whether you’re connecting to external databases, CSV files, APIs, or web data, Power Query allows you to clean, transform, and organize your data in a streamlined way—without writing code.

-Key Features of Power Query:
+Key Features of Power Query and How to Use Them

+Power Query combines ease of use with powerful automation, making it indispensable for modern data workflows.
 For example, if you’re working with multiple datasets such as monthly sales reports from different departments, Power Query can help consolidate and transform the data into a single source of truth.
 As the data refreshes, you can ensure your reports are always up to date with minimal manual intervention.

 What is Power Pivot in Excel?